 8. Choose your WordPress theme

 Now you’ll be given an option to choose a WordPress theme – pick one that suits your brand and represents your website in the best way.

 If none of the displayed options work, visit WordPress’s repository to choose a theme from the choices shown there.

 And this is it!
 You can now go to the WordPress login page and start working on your blog.
 That was easy, wasn’t it?

-We believe that the self-hosted version of a blog is much better option than having a free account at WordPress.com.
-Although there are many pros to having your own site, there are also a few cons you should take into consideration.
+We believe that the self-hosted version of a blog is a much better option than having a free account at WordPress.com.
+Although there are many pros to having your own site, here are just a few ones you should take into consideration.

 - Complete control of your blog